zzg890/vch-docs/docs/management-platform/security/identity-provider/integrates-with-OAuth0.md

 ![alt text](8.png)

-8. Navigate to the identity provider management page on SCADA and click the **"Add" **button to open the identity provider creation form, then fill the form the "**Client ID**" and "**Client Secret**".
+8. Navigate to the identity provider management page on VC Hub and click the **"Add"** button to open the identity provider creation form, then fill the form the "**Client ID**" and "**Client Secret**".
 And fill the URL field with the value which is composed of the **Domain** copied from from the previous step and the path **/.well-known/openid-configuration**

 ![alt text](9.png)